interlink-hq/interLink/README.md

 Note: remember to run VK, InterLink and a Sidecar before registering any Pod, otherwise you will get HTTPS errors, since there will be a missing reply from at least one component.

 #### InterLink / Sidecars

-__You can find instructions on how to get started with installation script (itwinctl) [here](./docs/README.md).__

-InterLink and Sidecars do not want any argument since any customization is performed through the InterLink config file or by setting the relative Environment Variables.
+InterLink and Sidecars do not want any argument (for the moment, at least), since any customization is performed through the InterLink config file or by setting the relative Environment Variables.
 Simply run the InterLink executable and a Sidecar one.
 Once at least one Pod will be registered, the InterLink will begin communicating with the VK on port 3000 and with Sidecars on ports 4000/4001 (4000 for Docker, 4001 for Slurm.
 Clearly, default port can be modified using the InterLink config file) through REST APIs.

 ### :closed_lock_with_key: Authentication
 InterLink supports OAuth2 proxy authentication, allowing you to set up an authorized group (or managing single-user access) to access services.
 In order to use it, set the InterLinkPort field to 8080 and run InterLink executable by executing the docs/itwinctl.sh script.
 The provided script will run InterLink and Slurm sidecar binaries, but you can easily edit it to run another sidecar.